tomsom/yoga-linux/README.md

   > A lowerish power sleep state.
 Device wakes up almost immediatelly, often brakes keyboard or touch.
 Resoved with Kernel 6.1

 - [x] **S4 sleep (hibernating)(guide is still missing)**
   > As an alternative for S3 sleep S4 sleep can be made use of.
-Requiers a swap partition
+Requires a swap partition

 - [ ] **S3 sleep (suspending)**
   > No option for regular S3 sleep support; only for Microsofts S0ix sleep which is not supported by Linux, at least for AMD Processors